-How to change the Account Administrator
+Change the Account Administrator

 To transfer ownership of the Azure account to another account, see Transferring Ownership of an Azure subscription.

-How to check the Account Administrator of the subscription
+Check the Account Administrator of the subscription

 If you're not sure who the account administrator is for your subscription, use the following steps to find out.